rubenbe/comfospottwin40/readme.md

 Only tested with python 3

 # About the comfospot
-This seems to be a OEM product rebranded by/for Zehnder.
+This seems to be a OEM product by GetAir sold under the Zehnder brand.
-It's available too under these brand names:
+It's available under these brand names:
+* Zehnder ComfoSpot Twin 40
 * Zewotherm Fan
 * GetAir SmartFan
+* Kermi x-well D12

-These devices has not been tested, but should work as they seem identical.
+Only the Zehnder has been tested, but devices from other manufacturers should work as they seem identical.

 # Active control
 Currently the software only eavesdrops on the communication